hs-ye/travis-optimiser/README.md

 - Deploy to google cloud functions
     - Modify storage location to a GCP cloud storage filepath
+- Update data to cloud when user requests new data

+# To do list:
+- Update IAM Authorisation
 - Content based recommender that classifies restaurants by type
 - Create a list of types of restaurants, for recommendation
-- System that links to accounts
+- Recommender Training
--
+- account level personalsation